fpgirard/XPedition/README.md

   * Filament brand: Duramic, Overture
   * Filament color: Black
   * Filament material: PETG
-  * Notes: Supports are needed for the Cutesliving blinker rear panel as well as the blinker controller but the Elite light support can be rotated on the Y axis by 90 degree and not require supports.
+  * Notes: Supports are definitely needed for the Cutesliving blinker rear panel as well as the blinker controller.
+Kickstand can be printed without supports.

 ## Post-Printing
 Remove support rafts carefully to avoid breaking the frame.